AnAnAsIK1234/vega/README.md

 I think this means the main differences between models do **not** come from ordinary periods.

-The real separation appears in:
+The real separation obviously appears in:

 - difficult quarters
 - stressed regimes